encode/django-rest-framework/docs/api-guide/fields.md

     serializers.DecimalField(max_digits=5, decimal_places=2)

-And to validate numbers up to anything lesss than one billion with a resolution of 10 decimal places:
+And to validate numbers up to anything less than one billion with a resolution of 10 decimal places:

     serializers.DecimalField(max_digits=19, decimal_places=10)